ThinkDataEd/student/docs/unit1/lesson11.md

 ##***<u>Lesson 11: What Shape Are You In?</u>***

 ###**Objective**
-You will learn to classify distributions in terms of shape, and can suggest theories for why a distribution might be one shape or another.
+You will learn to classify distributions in terms of shape, and to suggest theories for why a distribution might be one shape or another.

 ###**Vocabulary**